-The blood vessels that carry blood to the heart are called the coronary artery.
-Over time, plaque builds up on the inner walls of the arteries reducing the blood flow to the heart.
-This decreased blood supply, causes stress on the heart muscles and tires them out.
+The blood vessels that carry blood to the heart are called the coronary arteries.
+Over time, plaque builds up on the inner walls of the arteries, reducing the blood flow to the heart.
+This decreased blood supply causes stress on the heart muscles and tires them out.
 When the condition worsens, the coronary artery is blocked altogether.
-This condition, known as atherosclerosis or coronary artery disease puts the person at a high risk of a heart attack due lack of blood supply.
-A bypass surgery is needed when the blockage is too severe to be managed with medication.
+This condition, known as atherosclerosis or coronary artery disease, puts the person at a high risk of a heart attack due to a lack of blood supply.
+Bypass surgery is needed when the blockage is too severe to be managed with medication.

 What is done in the surgery?

 Prior to the surgery, an I.V. is given to the patient.
 Through the I.V., medication, fluids and anaesthesia are given to the patient.
-The anaesthesia put the person to a deep painless sleep.
+The anaesthesia helps to put the person to deep, painless sleep.

-With the advancement in technology, doctors are now also able to carry out the surgery by making just a 3 inch incision in the chest.
-This, though isn’t possible for all bypass surgeries.
+With the advancement in technology, doctors are now also able to carry out the surgery by making just a 3-inch incision in the chest.
+However, this isn’t possible for all bypass surgeries.

-Typically a person who has undergone a bypass surgery needs to stay at the hospital for at least 5-6 days.
+Typically, a person who has undergone bypass surgery needs to stay at the hospital for at least 5-6 days.